rogervinas/contract-testing-with-pact/README.md

 }
 ```

-If we execute tests on `SampleApiClientContractTest`:
+... if we execute tests on [SampleApiClientContractTest](sample-api-client/src/test/kotlin/com/rogervinas/sample/api/client/SampleApiClientContractTest.kt):
 1. Tests will be executed against a provider mock.
 2. The "contract" will be generated locally under `build/pacts`.
 We can generate them in another directory using `@PactDirectory` annotation or `pact.rootDir` system property.

-You can check the "contract" generated in `build/pacts/Sample API Client-Sample API Server.json` file.
+You can check the "contract" generated locally in `build/pacts/Sample API Client-Sample API Server.json`.

 ## 3) Consumer publishes the "contract"

-The consumer "contract" is now generated locally, but it should be published to a [Pact Broker](https://docs.pact.io/pact_broker), so it can be shared with the provider.
+The consumer "contract" is now generated locally, but it should be published to a [PactBroker](https://docs.pact.io/pact_broker), so it can be shared with the provider.

 To test it locally:

-1. Start a local instance of [Pact Broker](https://docs.pact.io/pact_broker) with a sqlite database:
+1. Start a local instance of [PactBroker](https://docs.pact.io/pact_broker) with a sqlite database:
 ```shell
 docker compose up -d
 ```

-2. Go to http://localhost:9292, we will see a "contract" example that comes by default:
+2. Go to http://localhost:9292, you will see a "contract" example that comes by default:
 ![PactBroker-1](doc/PactBroker-1.png)

 3. Publish the consumer "contract" using `pactPublish` gradle task: